dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 * After you create your CSS variable, you can assign its value to other CSS properties by referencing the variable's name, e.g.: `background: var(--variable-name);`

 * It is a good practise to attach a **fallback** value on CSS variables (in order to increase browser's compatibility as well as for debugging)
-    * e.g.: `background: var(--variable-name, black);` --> background now has two candidate colours, those being gray and black.
-If gray is not available then the fallback value will be applied.

-* In the code below, the variable --green-color will be applied.
+* In the code below, the variable "--green-color" will be applied.
 If it is not supported then the fallback value of red will be used instead.
 N.b., browsers read CSS **from top to bottom** (with the bottom element being the prevailing one!), that's why the browser will first try to assign the green colour

         <style>
         :root {